cypher00111/qr-code-component/README.md

 ### The challenge

-The challenge was to built a QR code component
+The challenge was to build a QR code component

 ### Built with